SToRMS’ Mission is to reduce suicides by:

 To date we have supported suicide prevention and mental wellbeing sessions for Year 10, 12 and 13 students in some local Sheffield schools.
 We have also secured input for parents of Infant, Junior and Senior school pupils around the key areas of emotional literacy, anger management, self esteem, and how to help your child cope with the stress of exams.

-We have recently started working with representatives of the local CAMHS service to identify how our input can complement the work being done by the Healthy Minds school pilot and, ideally, how this can be sustainably embedded into the school culture going forward.
-As part of this we have met with the local Multi Agency Support Teams, and facilitated/promoted sessions available to all parents at key pressure points in a child’s school life, particularly when transitioning to other schools and prior to exams.
-The roll out of the Healthy Minds pilot in Sheffield means that SToRMS’ complements this work by focusing more specifically on suicide prevention in secondary schools, building in wellbeing and how to help a friend.
+We have worked with representatives of the local CAMHS service to identify how our input can complement the work being done by the Healthy Minds school pilot and, ideally, how this can be sustainably embedded into the school culture going forward.
+As part of this we met with the local Multi Agency Support Teams, and facilitated/promoted sessions available to all parents at key pressure points in a child’s school life, particularly when transitioning to other schools and prior to exams.
+SToRMS’ complements existing input in Sheffield schools, focusing more specifically on suicide prevention in secondary schools, building in wellbeing and how to help a friend.

 In order to reach pupils in a way they they can connect with, we have worked with N2C to produce an interactive theatre performance for Y10/Y11 pupils, getting across key messages about mental health, peer support and suicide awareness.
 Ways to make this accessible to a wider audience are being examined as part of ongoing development work.

 We also contribute to the Suicide Prevention learning initiatives for GPs.
 In addition to giving a personal perspective of suicide, a workshop delivered in combination with CHILYPEP and Interchange discusses ways to make best use of the 10 minute appointment and presents young service users’ feedback of GP services.